-- (1) A stepback of at least 6 ft along at least 50% of the street-facing portion of the building; or - (2) Balconies at least 6 ft deep along at least 50% of the street-facing portion of the building.
+- (1) A stepback of at least 6 ft along at least 50% of the street-facing portion of the building; or - (2) Balconies at least 6 ft deep along at least 50% of the street-facing portion of the building. - b.

-b.
 Building Façade Height Variation

-The height of building elements along street-facing façades must be varied along the wall plane closest to the site frontage in order to break up the overall bulk and mass of buildings.
-At least one variation in height along the street-facing façade shall be provided for every 50-ft interval.
+The height of building elements along street-facing façades must be varied in order to break up the overall bulk and mass of buildings as illustrated in Figure 19.508.4.H.2.b.
+At least one variation in height along the street-facing façade(s) shall be provided for every 50-ft interval or portion thereof.
 Exact spacing of variations may vary provided that the total number of variations required is met and no portion of the façade exceeds 50 ft without a variation.
 Building façade height variation must be accomplished by using one or more of the following methods:

-- (1) Vertical offset of height along the façade by minimum of 4 ft. - (2) Dormer or other projecting element along or within 2 ft of the façade with minimum 4-ft height and 4-ft width. - (3) Balcony or step back from the façade with a minimum 4-ft depth and minimum 6-ft width. - (4) Other techniques approved by the Planning Manager, shown to create variation along the top of street-facing façade through modulations in height, mass or bulk.
+- (1) Vertical offset of height along the façade by minimum of 4 ft. - (2) Dormer or other projecting element along or within 2 ft of the façade with minimum 4-ft height and 4-ft width. - (3) Balcony or step back from the façade on the upper floor with a minimum 4-ft depth and minimum 6-ft width. - (4) Other techniques approved by the Planning Manager, shown to create variation along the top of street-facing façade through modulations in height, mass or bulk.